nikvoronin/Xm4Battery/README.md

 - __X__ - headphones disconnected.
 - __%__ - headphones disconnected, the last known battery level was low (30% or lower).

-When headphones are disconnected, a tooltip displays the last known battery level and the last known date/time of the headphone connection.
+When the headphones are disconnected, a tooltip displays their last known battery level and the date and time of their most recent connection.

 🐭 `Right Mouse Button` opens a context menu: